-If you want to maximize the chills this Halloween season, head north of Boston to Salem.
+Suppose you want to maximize the chills this Halloween season, head north of Boston to Salem.
 The Massachusetts town has embraced its notorious witch trial history with events throughout the entire month of October.
-Give yourself plenty of time to enjoy the Salem Horror Fest, Salem Psychic Fair & Witches’ Market, Ghost & Legends Trolley Tour and Salem Halloween Museum.
-If you’re flying in and out of Boston, make sure to save time for a haunted pub crawl.
+Give yourself plenty of time to enjoy the Salem Horror Fest, Salem Psychic Fair & Witches’ Market, Ghost & Legends Trolley Tour, and Salem Halloween Museum.
+If you’re flying in and out of Boston, save time for a haunted pub crawl.

 A suburb outside the Twin Cities, Anoka may be the least-known destination on the list, but the Minnesota city proudly calls itself the Halloween Capital of the World.
-The tradition dates back to a Halloween parade in 1920 with subsequent events only growing in stature over time.
-Festivities take place throughout October, ranging from spooky movie nights in George Green Park to adult pumpkin carving contests.
-However, the Light Up The Night Parade (October 23), Gray Ghost Run (October 30) and Grande Day Parade (October 30) are the most high-profile reasons to visit.
+The tradition dates back to a Halloween parade in 1920, with subsequent events only growing in stature over time.
+Festivities, ranging from spooky movie nights in George Green Park to adult pumpkin carving contests, occur throughout October.
+However, the Light Up The Night Parade (October 23), Gray Ghost Run (October 30), and Grande Day Parade (October 30) are the most high-profile reasons to visit.